dbgbench/dbgbench.github.io/README.md

 @inproceedings{dbgbench,
   author = {B\"{o}hme, Marcel and Soremekun, Ezekiel Olamide and Chattopadhyay, Sudipta and Ugherughe, Emamurho and Zeller, Andreas}, title = {Where is the Bug and How is it Fixed?
-An Experiment with Practitioners}, booktitle = {Proceedings of the Joint meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering (ESEC/FSE) 2017}, series = {FSE 2017}, pages = {1-11}, year = {2017}
+An Experiment with Practitioners}, booktitle = {Proceedings of the Joint meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering}, series = {ESEC/FSE 2017}, pages = {1-11}, year = {2017}
 }
 ```
 <br/>

 DBGBench is based on [CoREBench](www.comp.nus.edu.sg/~release/corebench/), a collection of 70 real regression errors in four open source projects (coreutils, findutils, grep, and make).
+Of course, both can be cited.
 ```
 @inproceedings{corebench,
  author = {B\"{o}hme, Marcel and Roychoudhury, Abhik},